2020 Comprehensive Plan Amendment Process

 Request: Change the Future Land Use map designation for one parcel from Low Density Residential to Mixed Residential, and concurrent rezone from Single-Family Residential (R-1) to Multifamily Residential (R-3).

-The Yakima Planning Commission will hold a study session on the proposal on August 12, 2020.
+- The Yakima Planning Commission held a study session on the proposal on August 12, 2020.

 Comprehensive Plan Background